 Where Old meets New

 You don't have to raise Hereford cattle to fit in here.
 Minden, Gardnerville and Genoa are becoming favorite retirement destinations for those seeking a retreat from the bustle and traffic of urban areas like Southern California and the Bay Area.
 With low crime, good schools, and a friendly environment, it's also a great place to raise families.
 Demand from those types of buyers have fueled the development of more suburban neighborhoods, where you can find a nice home built within the last 30 years for under $500,000.
 Older homes built in the 1980s and 90s tend to have wood siding and trussed roofs with functional tile or linoleum flooring and carpet.
 The newer homes will likely have vinyl pane windows, which offer better insulation than their older metal-frame counterparts.
 At the higher price points, you will find custom (or semi-custom) homes with hardwood floors, intriguing architectural features and larger lots with water features like ponds or small pump-fed waterfalls.
 A number of new subdivisions are under construction here with price points ranging from the low $400s to around $800k featuring the range of styles discussed above.
-(Please call us if you would like additional information on buying a newly built home here, and we can offer you a tour of the projects currently underway)
+(Please Contact me if you would like additional information on buying a newly built home here, and I can offer you a tour of the projects currently underway)